gustavohenrique/nodejs-redis-example/README.md

 ## How to run?

-The easiest way is running in Vagrant.
+### Using Vragrant

 Just clone the repository and run *vagrant up*.
 After Vagrant download and configure the virtual machine, you'll can access on *http://localhost:8001*.
 The API is running on *http://localhost:3000*

+### Using Docker

+Install *boot2docker* if you are using OS X or Windows:

+    boot2docker --memory=1024 --vm=node-redis-example --hostip=172.16.123.123 init
+    boot2docker --vm=node-redis-example up
+    boot2docker --vm=node-redis-example ssh
+    git clone <this-repo-url>

+Run the Docker inside the Linux vm:

+    docker build -t=node-redis-example .
+    docker run -d -p 3000:3000 -p 8001:80 node-redis-example

-You can open the index.html in your browser that works too.
+Now you can open the index.html in your browser on http://172.16.123.123:8001

+### Without Vagrant or Docker

+If you don't run by Vagrant or Docker you can see the Vagrantfile that contains a shell script for automate the configuration.
+Basically you just have to install NodeJS and the project dependencies and run node server.js.
+Open the client/dist/index.html in your browser and enjoy it.

 ### API Usage